gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Task_06_comment.jpg)

-After creating the proposal, you will be taken to the DAO page with events.
+After creating the proposal, you will be taken to the **DAO** tab with events.

 ![](../images/gosh_web_Task_07_event.jpg)

 Inside the proposal you will be able to see all the conditions of the Task.
-In the table you can see the period since which month and in what parts the payments will be made to the participants of the Task.
+In the table you can see the period since which month and in what parts the payments will be made to the members of the Task.

 <!-- ![](../images/gosh_web_Task_08_proposal.jpg) -->